Abdennour-Zaim/e-commerce-app-using-microservices-architecture/README.md

 Microservices Architecture [Spring boot 3 | Spring Cloud]

-This application is developed for a business owner to simplify the process and contribute significantly  to the overall efficiency and scalability of an online venture.
+This application is developed as a personal project to simplify the process and contribute significantly  to the overall efficiency and scalability of an online venture.